helsing-ai/rust-nation/README.md

 - You are going to work in **teams of 3-4** people.
 - You may not move the drone outside of the enclosure
-- Connect to the `hs-rust-nation` wifi
+- Connect to the `hs-rust-nation` wifi - please ask for the password from one of the team.

 ## Challenge